History of First Amendment to the United States Constitution in Timeline

 1951: Dennis v.
 United States

 In 1951, the Supreme Court upheld the Smith Act in Dennis v.
 United States.
-Chief Justice Vinson adapted Holmes' "clear and present danger" test, suggesting the government need not wait until a putsch is imminent before acting.
+Chief Justice Fred M. Vinson relied on Holmes' "clear and present danger" test as adapted by Learned Hand, suggesting the government need not wait until a putsch is about to be executed before acting.
+Justice Felix Frankfurter proposed a "balancing test".

 1952: Kedroff v.
 St. Nicholas Cathedral

-In 1952, the Supreme Court in Kedroff v.
-St. Nicholas Cathedral, ruled that the government may not lend its power to one or the other side in controversies over religious authority or dogma.
+In 1952, the Supreme Court case Kedroff v.
+St. Nicholas Cathedral, the government may not lend its power to one or the other side in controversies over religious authority or dogma.

 1952: Zorach v.
 Clauson

 In 1952, the Supreme Court observed in Zorach v.
-Clauson that "Government may not finance religious groups nor undertake religious instruction nor blend secular and sectarian education nor use secular institutions to force one or some religion on any person."
+Clauson that government may not finance religious groups, undertake religious instruction, blend secular and sectarian education, or use secular institutions to force one or some religion on any person.

 1953: Fowler v.
 Rhode Island

-In 1953, the Supreme Court in Fowler v.
-Rhode Island, ruled that government may not impose special disabilities on the basis of religious views or religious status.
+In 1953, the Supreme Court case Fowler v.
+Rhode Island, the government may not impose special disabilities on the basis of religious views or religious status.

 1957: Roth v.
 United States

-In 1957, the Supreme Court case Roth v.
-United States placed qualifications on the notion that one is guaranteed the right to express any thought, free from government censorship.
+In 1957, Roth v.
+United States qualified the notion that individuals are guaranteed the right to express any thought free from government censorship.

 1960: Talley v.
 California

-In 1960, the Supreme Court ruled in Talley v.
-California struck down a Los Angeles city ordinance that made it a crime to distribute anonymous pamphlets.
-Justice Black wrote that the ordinance would restrict freedom of expression.
+In 1960, the Supreme Court struck down a Los Angeles city ordinance that made it a crime to distribute anonymous pamphlets in Talley v.
+California.

 1961: McGowan v.
 Maryland